WICG/manifest-incubations/borderless-explainer.md

 mitigate the threat of spoofing, the feature is (at least for now) only targeted to be available for Isolated Web Apps and users will have to opt-in to the feature via a window management permission prompt or via admins’ policies.
-The title bar can be returned via App settings by toggling off the borderless mode capability.
+The title bar can be returned via App settings by revoking the window-management permission.

 ### Out-of-scope Navigation